-- External:
+- > External:

 - 1. Apply Concepts and Geographic Skills

 - Internal:

-- 1. Contemporary Geographical Issue Freedom Camping
+- 1. Contemporary Geographical Issue in Aotearoa/New Zealand Freedom Camping

 B. History Component chosen from:

 A study on an aspect of modern 20th Century World History.
 Topic choice could be from the following or another aspect depending on students' interests and class make-up.